-Mamabolo’s attorneys serve letter of demand to ANC leagues
+Mamabolo takes aim at ANC leagues in Limpopo

 The dispute between the ANC in Limpopo and Boy Mamabolo, a former ANC parliamentarian, has taken a new turn.

-This comes after Sithi & Thabela Attorneys, Mamabolo’s lawyers, sent legal letters to the ANC Youth League and ANC Veterans League.

-Mamabolo’s attorneys have sent a demand letter to youth league members Kulani Novela and Linda Morula, as well as to Setshaba Nkoane, the secretary of the provincial veterans league.
+Sithi & Thabela Attorneys, Mamabolo’s lawyers, have sent legal letters to the ANC Youth League and ANC Veterans League.
+One letter of demand was sent to youth league members Kulani Novela and Linda Morula, and the other to Setshaba Nkoane, the secretary of the provincial ANC Veterans League.

 The letter reads: “We address you on behalf of our client, Boy Mamabolo, a member of the African National Congress in Ward 13 of the Polokwane sub-region.